-The Diary, Correspondence and Letters of Robert "King" Carter of Virginia, 1701 to 1732
+The Diary, Correspondence and Papers of Robert "King" Carter of Virginia, 1701 to 1732

 Transcribed, Edited, and Annotated by Edmund Berkeley, Jr.

 This site includes transcriptions of the diary, correspondence, will, inventory and other papers of Robert "King" Carter.
 Edmund Berkeley, Jr., (1937-2020), who served as (the first) Director of Special Collections and University Archivist at the University of Virginia, transcribed, annotated and digitized the collection following his retirement from UVA in 1999.
 Ned's work built on earlier efforts by his uncle Francis L. Berkeley, Jr. to transcribe Carter's diaries and letterbooks.